M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/Event-Handlers.md

 }
 ```

+<p class="note">The event handler type is included in the attribute declaration.
+Other values can also be passed, such as the alias of the object type or class of object that this code should run for, if applicable.</p>

 ## MFEventHandlerType

 Almost all vault-related events can be subscribed to from within a Vault Application Framework event handler.
+This value is passed to the attribute when it is declared; in the sample above, this code would be executed before changes to an item were checked in.
 Below is a full list of the values in the `MFEventHandlerType` enumeration.

 ```csharp
 public enum MFEventHandlerType